-As a statewide organization founded by local shelters and advocacy programs, the Coalition participates in state-and national-level commissions, projects, task forces, committees, and collaborative efforts, the Coalition seeks to ensure that survivors' interests are represented in a wide range of policy- and decision-making spaces.
-Systems advocacy also improves networking with community partners and agencies, and supports domestic violence and sexual assault services providers across the state.
+As a statewide organization founded by local shelters and advocacy programs, the Coalition participates in state-and national-level commissions, projects, task forces, committees, and other collaborative efforts.
+Our primary responsibility is to help ensure that survivors' interests are represented in a wide range of policy- and decision-making spaces.
+This work also improves networking with community partners and agencies, and supports domestic violence and sexual assault services providers across the state.